 - 7.4.
 To what extent are the sanctions applied against natural or legal persons convicted of ML offences effective, proportionate and dissuasive? - 7.5.
 To what extent do countries apply other criminal justice measures in cases where a ML investigation has been pursued but where it is not possible, for justifiable reasons, to secure a ML conviction?
-Such alternative measures should not diminish the importance of, or be a substitute for, prosecutions and convictions for ML offences. - a) Examples of Information that could support the conclusions on Core Issues - 1.
-Experiences and examples of investigations, prosecutions and convictions( e.g., examples of cases rejected due to insufficient investigative evidence; what are the significant or complex ML cases that the country has investigated and prosecuted; examples of successful cases against domestic and transnational organised crime; cases where other criminal sanctions or measures are pursued instead of ML convictions). - 2.
-Information on ML investigations, prosecutions and convictions (e.g., number of investigations and prosecutions for ML activity; proportion of cases leading to prosecution or brought to court; number or proportion of ML convictions relating to third party laundering, stand-alone offence, self-laundering, and foreign predicate offences; types of predicate crimes involved; level of sanctions imposed for ML offences; sanctions imposed for ML compared with those for other predicate offences). - b) Examples of Specific Factors that could support the conclusions on Core Issues - 3.
-What are the measures taken to identify, initiate and prioritise ML cases (at least in relation to all major proceeds-generating offences) for investigation (e.g., focus between small and larger or complex cases, between domestic and foreign predicates etc.)? - 4.
+Such alternative measures should not diminish the importance of, or be a substitute for, prosecutions and convictions for ML offences.

+a) Examples of Information that could support the conclusions on Core Issues

+- 1. Experiences and examples of investigations, prosecutions and convictions (e.g., examples of cases rejected due to insufficient investigative evidence; what are the significant or complex ML cases that the country has investigated and prosecuted; examples of successful cases against domestic and transnational organised crime; cases where other criminal sanctions or measures are pursued instead of ML convictions). - 2.
+Information on ML investigations, prosecutions and convictions (e.g., number of investigations and prosecutions for ML activity; proportion of cases leading to prosecution or brought to court; number or proportion of ML convictions relating to third party laundering, stand-alone offence, self-laundering, and foreign predicate offences; types of predicate crimes involved; level of sanctions imposed for ML offences; sanctions imposed for ML compared with those for other predicate offences).

+- 3. What are the measures taken to identify, initiate and prioritise ML cases (at least in relation to all major proceeds-generating offences) for investigation (e.g., focus between small and larger or complex cases, between domestic and foreign predicates etc.)? - 4.
 To what extent, and how quickly, can competent authorities obtain or access relevant financial intelligence and other information required for ML investigations? - 5.
-To what extent are joint or cooperative investigations (including the use of multidisciplinary investigative units) and other investigative techniques (e.g., postponing or waiving the arrest or seizure of money for the purpose of identifying persons involved) used in major proceeds generating offences? - 6.
+To what extent are joint or cooperative investigations (including the use of multi-disciplinary investigative units) and other investigative techniques (e.g., postponing or waiving the arrest or seizure of money for the purpose of identifying persons involved) used in major proceeds generating offences? - 6.
 How are ML cases prepared for timely prosecution and trial? - 7.
 In what circumstances are decisions made not to proceed with prosecutions where there is indicative evidence of a ML offence? - 8.
-To what extent are ML prosecutions: (i) linked to the prosecution of the predicate offence (including foreign predicate offences), or (ii) prosecuted as an autonomous offence?
+To what extent are ML prosecutions: (i) linked to the prosecution of the predicate offence (including foreign predicate offences), or (ii) prosecuted as an autonomous offence? - 9.
+How do the relevant authorities, taking into account the legal systems, interact with each other throughout the life-cycle of a ML case, from the initiation of an investigation, through gathering of evidence, referral to prosecutors and the decision to go to trial?